In Pursuit Of Happiness

 No wonder, I began to venerate the man as a fatherly figure who could give me the lessons on life that none of my young friends could.

 However, he did not reveal much about himself at first except that his name was Paritosh Paul and that he was a professional from Calcutta.
-He added that he enjoyed showering affection upon those poor children who were being denied the joys and needs of their childhood for no fault of theirs.
+He added that he enjoyed showering affection upon those poor children who were being denied the joys and the basic needs of their childhood for no fault of theirs’.

 There was a tinge of satire in his voice.